filodb/FiloDB/README.md

 Note that for efficient columnar encoding, wide rows with fewer partition keys are better for performance.

+By default, data is written to replace existing records with the same primary key.
+To turn this primary key replacement off for faster ingestion, set `filodb.reprojector.bulk-write-mode` to `true`.

 Reading the dataset,
 ```
 val df = sqlContext.read.format("filodb.spark").option("dataset", "gdelt").load()